MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Synchronize-the-Tenant-Database-with-the-Application-Database.md

 2. On the **Tools** menu, choose **Sync.
 Schema For All Tables**, and then choose **With Validation** and follow the schema synchronization instructions.

-## Synchronize database with the the Sync-NAVTenant cmdlet
+## Synchronize database with the Sync-NAVTenant cmdlet

 1. On the computer that is running the [!INCLUDE[nav_server](includes/nav_server_md.md)], run **[!INCLUDE[navnow](includes/navnow_md.md)] Administration Shell** as an Administrator.